CCekrad/DSAI2_Misinformation/README.md

 ## Results:

-The BERT classifier reaches very high scores on the ISOT test set and stays strong (~98% accuracy) on the unseen Kaggle set, indicating it generalises rather than overfitting.
-The LLM pipeline reaches ~95% accuracy (F1 ≈ 0.95) on a stratified 150-article sample, with RAGAS scores and judge agreement providing diagnostics on its reasoning in addition to objective metrics, which can be used for further instruction calibration to improve results.
+The BERT classifier reaches very high scores on the ISOT test set and stays strong (~98% accuracy) on the novel Kaggle set, indicating it successfully generalises rather than overfitting.
+The LLM pipeline reaches ~95% accuracy (F1 ≈ 0.95) on a 150-article sample, with RAGAS scores and judge agreement providing diagnostics on its reasoning in addition to objective metrics, which can be used for further instruction/criteria calibration to improve results.